 IonMag Theme has a fully customizable Theme Fonts section where you can set custom, Google, Typekit or standard fonts, font sizes and font line heights.

-Everything you need to adjust your website fonts you will find under the Theme Fonts tab!
+You will find everything you need to adjust your website fonts, under the Theme Fonts tab!

-Theme fonts panel section is structured in a multitude of expandable areas related to the elements you can customize.
-In each zone, you will find loaded by default a standard font, size, line height, style, and weight.
+The Theme fonts panel section is structured in a multitude of expandable areas related to the elements you can customize.
+In each zone, you will find a standard font, size, line height, style, and weight, loaded by default.
 All these elements are fully customizable.